Building Belonging Through an Employee Recognition Program

 Find out more about the role recognition plays in keeping talented employees on board, read How Recognition Boosts Employee Retention.

 Creating Generational Common Ground

 There are now five generations in the workplace.
 With this comes a variety of experiences, perspectives, and opinions.
 Showing appreciation to one another through an employee recognition platform can be a catalyst in bringing multi-generational teams together, giving them a platform to get to know one another, and allowing everyone to see how much they have in common.

 Learn everything you need to know about recognition strategies for a multi-generational team in The Ultimate Guide to Managing a Multigenerational Workforce.

 Creating a Cohesive Workplace Environment

 Recognition also builds a collaborative culture throughout your organization and helps remote workers feel more included and tied to your organization.
-While there are many perks to working remotely, there’s drawbacks too, such as feeling disconnected from coworkers.
+While there are many perks to working remotely, there are drawbacks too, such as feeling disconnected from coworkers.
 To remedy this, companies can utilize communication platforms, like Slack or Teams, to keep everyone up to date and allow employees to chat with one another.
-Employee recognition platforms also boost morale for remote workers because they can easily receive and send personalized recognition, which makes them feel included and appreciated.
+Employee recognition platforms also boost the morale of remote workers because they can easily receive and send personalized recognition, which makes them feel included and appreciated.